Tijani-zainab/Pig-Game/README.md

 * Set your final score with the final-score button.

 ### Update
-* A second dice have been added to enhance setting a much higher final score
+* A second dice have been added to enhance setting a much higher final

 #### By [Zayne](https://github.com/Tijani-zainab) 👧